Random-People/Sidex/README.md

 The number of resources consumed of a process is counted as the number of lexical items in that line of process.
 String interpolation also count as separate items.
 ## Function reference
-All of the functions take one operand.
+All of the functions take one single operand.
+These functions can nest.
 * <code>open()</code> Takes a single string as an operand.
 It tries to open the latch that is specified in the string.

 ## Operator reference